sakanomichi/SillyTavern-Ghostfinder/README.md

 1. **Jump to previous boundary** - Scrolls to the most recent boundary message before your current position
 2. **Click again** to find earlier boundaries - Each click takes you to the next boundary up in the conversation
-3. **Pagination aware** - If there are boundaries in messages that aren't loaded yet (beyond SillyTavern's default 100-message limit), you'll get a notification to scroll up and load more messages
+3. **Pagination aware** - If there are boundaries in messages that aren't loaded yet (beyond SillyTavern's default 100-message pagination limit), you'll get a notification to scroll up and load more messages

 ### 📋 Boundary Panel (Optional)

-Enable "Show Boundary Panel" in the extension settings to change the lantern button's behavior:
+Enable "Show Boundary Panel" in the extension settings to change the lantern button's behaviour:

 - **Click the lantern** to open a sidebar panel showing *all* boundary messages in the current chat
 - **Click any message number** in the panel to jump directly to that boundary
 - The panel stays open as you navigate, so you can jump between multiple boundaries easily
 - **Close button** in the top-right corner of the panel
+- **Refresh button** will update to the current state of the boundary messages

 ## Installation